Mirxa27/app-newomen/REALTIME_VOICE_SETUP.md

 ### Audio Privacy

-- Audio is streamed directly to OpenAI
+- Audio is streamed directly to AI service
 - Not stored on Supabase servers
 - Only transcripts are saved
 - Users can delete their voice sessions